njtierney/validateHOT/README.md

   choice = "HOT"
 )
 ```

+> In case you just need to create a market scenario, you can also leave
+> the `choice` argument empty.

 Let us take a glimpse at the output, which shows the participants’ total
 raw utilities for each of the three alternatives that were included in